islamostafa/islamostafa/README.md

 # Hello, I'm Islam Mostafa 👋

-I'm an IT professional with extensive experience in IT support and cloud computing.
-Currently, I'm on an exciting journey to transition into software engineering, with a focus on Java development.
+"I'm an IT professional with over 10 years of experience in IT support, IT infrastructure, and cloud computing.
+I hold MCSE and CCNA certifications, along with several other Microsoft certificates.
+Passionate about software engineering, I'm currently expanding my skills in Java development and pursuing an MSc in Computer Science at the University of Liverpool.
+This academic pursuit supports my transition into the exciting field of software engineering.

 ## About Me